Issues Surrounding Work-Related Injuries for Migrants

 There are a few reasons why data about farming-related injuries is so far off.
 For one thing, government tracking often misses smaller family-owned farming operations, which account for a considerable segment of the industry.
 For another, some of the health risks that farmworkers face—such as consistent exposure to pesticides—don’t yield symptoms for a decade at least.
 By far the biggest reason for the inaccurate Bureau of Labor Statistics data, though, is the prevalence of migrant workers in the industry.

-Statistically, nearly 80 percent of United States farmworkers are foreign-born.
-Many of them are undocumented.
+Statistically, nearly 80 percent of United States farmworkers are foreign-born many of them being undocumented.
 These factors, combined with the inherent dangers of working on a farm, combine to create a massive problem.
 On the one hand, migrant farm workers are often hesitant to report their injuries.
 Some fear disclosing an injury—even to an employer—could result in deportation.
 Others keep quiet to protect the jobs of their fellow migrant workers.
 Among other issues, the NPR piece discussed situations where farmers would fire entire teams or networks of migrant employees just because one of them were injured on the job.

 On the other hand, the farmers themselves have reservations.
 It is not legal for farmers—or any employer, for that matter—to hire illegal, undocumented immigrants.
 As such, farmers tend to be a little less than honest when it comes to submitting accurate reports of work injuries when those reports involve illegal immigrants.
 Of course, farmers also don’t want more OSHA work-related injuries on their records.
 Unfortunately, this elusion of the numbers both puts farmers at greater legal risk and makes work conditions more hazardous for migrants and other farm workers.